f4hbg/ezChromato/INSTALL.md

 graph starts automatically when analysis begins, the windows closes after specified analysis time

+### autosampler analysis

 ```
 ./ezchromato_multi.sh 7
 ```
 launch infinite auto acquisition loop with 7 minutes analysis time

-so if you are lucky enough to have an autosampler, you can let the machine work by itself and go to the beach :)
+so you can let the machine work by itself and go to the beach :)

 to stop it, minimize the gnuplot windows and ctrl-c the console

 ---

-output files are stored in ./ezChromato/data folder (and are sent via network to a smb server if you activated the option)